 …lying quietly inside your pocket with a smile on its face, dreaming about green Trinity’s leaves growing higher every second!
 Be patient for 3-7 days (depending on weather conditions) until they break out of their shell.

 If you’re not that lucky and some destructive four-legged friend shows up at your doorstep one day… Don’t panic!
-I was hoping you could take my advice: pour some water around the plant, so nearby soil becomes wet as well.
-It will help keep the temperature high enough for seeds to germinate appropriately during the night or cloudy days.
+I was hoping you could take my advice: pour some water around the plant so nearby soil becomes wet.
+It will help keep the temperature high enough for seeds to germinate appropriately during the night or on cloudy days.

 Seeds can drown if you water them too often with a hosepipe!
-If this is the case, your cannabis growers’ feelings will be hurt, and they might take their own lives by breaking up big branches on top of each other, so no light reaches leaves below.
+If this is the case, your cannabis plants’ feelings will be hurt.
+The Plants might take their own lives by breaking up big branches on each other.
+Then no light reaches the leaves below.
 Mark my words!
 Or even worse: don’t let me know about these sad events to avoid unnecessary stress 😉